-On an Abbott Oceanarium visit, you might see California sea lions Laguna and Cruz zooming around Grainger Sea Lion Cove or, as above, piled up for a nap.
-Other times Biff, who rounds out our trio of rescued sea lions, has the pool.
+On an Abbott Oceanarium visit, you might see California sea lions Laguna or Cruz zooming around Grainger Sea Lion Cove.
+Other times you might see Tanner stretched out for a nap.
 Even when you can’t see them, you can hear these aquatic predators throughout the Pacific Northwest exhibit when they start vocalizing—and living up to their common name.
 These guys get along great, but they’d get testy if there were a female to trigger their territoriality, so Shedd’s colony of sea lions remains all male.

 In 2012, when Cruz was about a year old and living in the waters off Santa Cruz, California, someone shot him—an illegal but not uncommon practice on the West Coast, where the numerous marine mammals are perceived as competitors by some commercial fishermen.
 The pup was found washed up on a beach, with gunshot wounds in his face and eyes.

 His life was saved at The Marine Mammal Center in Sausalito, but the now totally blind pup needed a permanent home where he could receive lifelong care.
 Shedd was the perfect match, with the facilities, expert trainers and sea lion buddies for the youngster.